Meet the hunky stars of ‘American Horror Story’s’ 11th season, which may be its gayest yet

 Related: Nico Greetham strips down to his briefs, and—okay, we’ll watch ‘American Horror Stories’ now!

 It’s no secret that Murphy loves to collaborate with a recurring stable of actors, so we’re not surprised to see a lot of familiar faces here.
-Zachary Quinto is set to return to the AHS franchise for the first time since season two (“Coven”).
+Zachary Quinto is set to return to the AHS franchise for the first time since season two (“Asylum”).
 Former Scream Queens Billie Lourd and Emma Roberts are also slated to appear, as is comedy legend Sandra Bernhard (she recurred on Pose) and Broadway icons Joe Mantello and Patti LuPone (both of whom have popped up in multiple Murphy projects over the years).

 Earlier this week, set photos gave us a first look at two more exciting stars: Hunky gay actors Charlie Carver and Isaac Cole Powell.